MicrosoftDocs/visualstudio-docs/docs/ide/reference/generate-private-field-from-constructor.md

 ms.workload:
   - "dotnet"
 ---
-# Generate private field from constructor
+# Generate private field and property from constructor

 This refactoring applies to:

 - C#

-**What:** Generate a private field from a constructor.
+**What:** Generate a private field or property from a constructor.

-**When:** You want to quickly add a private field from a constructor.
+**When:** You want to quickly add and initialize a private field or property from a constructor.

-**Why:** Writing private fields can be time consuming and repetitive.
+**Why:** Writing private fields and properties can be time consuming and repetitive.
 Using this refactoring is quick and makes the program more robust.

 ## How-to